aridjayarecipes/cutesrecipes.web.app/content/post/1925-recipe-of-any-night-of-the-week-grilled-salmon-in-black-pepper.md

 ##### Instructions to make Grilled Salmon in Black Pepper:

 1. Mix black pepper and salt on a big plate
-1. Cover the salmon in the mix, until it is all covered and &#34;black&#34;
+1. Cover the salmon in the mix, until it is all covered and "black"
 1. Roast the broad side, not the skin, for 4 minutes, on a grill with olive oil, mid flame.
 Press lightly.
 Then for one minute plus on each side.
 Serve
 1.